sarahconnollybristol/cs-uob.github.io/PGT/General-Info/Resources.md

 understands that and is happy to make reasonable accommodations.
 This [form](https://apps.powerapps.com/play/3172b943-0956-4b88-bf3d-3f37871d1170?tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b) is the official method to apply for extensions, log extenuating circumstances, and self-certify absences.

+## External Resources

+As the saying goes, practice makes perfect.
+You’ll get some specific practice built into your program, but there’s always room for more.
+The internet is FULL of ways to practice and improve your coding skills, but here is a collection of some of the more obvious ones.
+Find what motivates you, and get coding!
+- When it comes to interview practice there are two classics: [LeetCode](https://leetcode.com/), an online repository of interview coding questions of every variety and at every level of difficulty; and [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/) (a.k.a.
+The Green Book), an in-depth, step-by-step guide to coding interviews, complete with hundreds of practice problems (there are often PDF versions of this floating around if you ask your
+TAs/coursemates).
+- Hackathons are always a good way to improve your coding and potentially get noticed.
+Google’s [Kick Start](https://codingcompetitions.withgoogle.com/kickstart) competitions are for those just breaking into the hackathon scene to get a feel for things.
+- Open source projects are brilliant.
+You can help out someone else, make your mark on a project or product, and get experience, all in one go.
+Check out this
+[UpForGrabs](https://github.com/up-for-grabs/up-for-grabs.net) GitHub repo, specifically designed to host projects for beginners.
+Or, if you have a pet project you’d like to contribute to, keep an eye out for the “good first issue” label.
+If you really want to get into the spirit of things, consider
+[Hacktoberfest](https://hacktoberfest.digitalocean.com/) or [24PullRequests](https://24pullrequests.com/) - open source challenges in October and December, respectively.
+- If you’re on Twitter, consider the [#100daysofcode challenge](https://www.100daysofcode.com/), which encourages participants to code for at least an hour a day for 100 days straight.
+Hey, you’ll be coding a lot anyway, might as well!
+- [FreeCodeCamp](https://www.freecodecamp.org/), [W3Schools](https://www.w3schools.com/), and various others provide free coding tutorials to help you get up and going, or to teach you how to make that certain effect your website MUST have.
+It’s perfectly valid to use tutorials as a basis for your code so you don’t have to reinvent the wheel.
+(Just remember to cite!)